Black Bean Dip Recipes

 black bean dip

 Especially if you are making this for guests by all means put out chips and raw vegetables.
 If you are eating it with chips you can bake sprouted corn tortilla chips to go with it.
+See the recipe below.
 Easy to do and they taste better anyway.
 All sprouted grains are low glycemic.

 • 2 cups cooked black beans or one 15 oz. can well drained beans